monsieurBoutte/jeff-ai-be-cf/README.md

 # Cloudflare Worker API

-A robust backend service powered by Cloudflare Workers that provides API endpoints for native applications.
-This service leverages the edge computing capabilities of Cloudflare to deliver fast, reliable, and secure API responses worldwide.
+Hey there! 👋 Welcome to the Cloudflare Worker API, this repository is a collection of fast and secure APIs.
+With Cloudflare Workers, our APIs are supercharged to deliver speedy responses no matter where our users are in the world.

 base template started from [hono-open-api-starter](https://github.com/w3cj/hono-node-deployment-examples/tree/main/cloudflare-example)